Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Stochastic magnetic-flux dynamics and jet intermittency

 \section{Stochastic magnetic-flux dynamics and jet intermittency}

-This appendix provides one physically motivated realization of the intermittent jet state $J(t)$ used in the main text.
+We use magnetic-flux evolution as a concrete realization of the intermittent jet state $J(t)$.
 Magnetic flux near the horizon executes stochastic excursions, and jet efficiency rises sharply once $\phibh$ crosses a saturation threshold.
-GRMHD simulations consistently show that jet production efficiency is governed primarily by the dimensionless magnetic flux threading the event horizon \citep{2011MNRAS.418L..79T},
+In GRMHD simulations, jet efficiency is controlled primarily by the dimensionless magnetic flux threading the event horizon \citep{2011MNRAS.418L..79T},

 where $\PhiBH$ is the horizon-threading magnetic flux, $\dot{M}$ the accretion rate, and $M_\bullet$ the black-hole mass.
 The jet power extracted via the Blandford--Znajek mechanism \citep{1977MNRAS.179..433B} is